Stanny2017/frontendmasters-demo/notebook/webpack-fundaments.md

 ## [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin)

 1. instead of use `style-loader` which add style tag into document head, `mini-css-extract-plugin` extract the imported css file into a single link tag.
-2. it's only webpack4 compatible
+2. it's only webpack4 compatible，it support for lazy-loading css
 3. usage:

 ```js